kusazh/kaimono/README.md

 # kaimono
-A site generator for my kaimono
+A site generator for my shopping list